 HDR playback is currently supported in the Frame.io iOS and iPadOS apps.
-This means it can be played back on a device like an iPhone or an iPad, but also through AirPlay to an AppleTV 4K or an AirPlay equipped HDR TV.
+This means it can be played back on a device like an iPhone or an iPad and through AirPlay to an AppleTV 4K or an AirPlay equipped HDR TV.

 Enterprise customers can play 10-bit HDR proxies on iOS only.
-Other plans and playback on the web supports 8-bit proxies.
+Other plans and playback on the web support 8-bit proxies.
 Contact Support for more information.

 Identifying an HDR Asset

 In the Frame.io app, an HDR asset will be identified with an HDR badge.
 Look for this badge to know if the asset is an HDR file or not.